-Aircraft owners will have more time to renew their aircraft registration now that the FAA has issued a new rule to extend the duration of certificates from three to seven years.
+Aircraft owners will have more time to renew their aircraft registration now that the FAA has finalized rulemaking that extends the duration of certificates from three to seven years, effective January 23.

-Advocates have been urging the FAA to address the extension for the past four years, as many aircraft owners have experienced long and frustrating delays due to agency backlog, which currently stands at more than 180 days.
+The need to act has become acute, due to long delays in processing the required paperwork.
+Many aircraft owners have experienced frustration due to the ongoing FAA backlog, which currently stands at more than 180 days.
 According to the FAA, delays are often due to owners failing to update their addresses with the FAA—something that will need to be continually addressed once the new rule is in effect.

 Graves (R-Mo.), the top Republican on the House Committee on Transportation and Infrastructure, and the presumptive chairman of that committee in the upcoming Congress, was influential in requiring the FAA to put forward regulations to accomplish this extension.
 Graves also serves as co-chair of the House General Aviation Caucus.

 “I’m happy that the FAA has finally issued this commonsense update to the length of aircraft registrations, based on the amendment I put forward to the FAA Authorization Act of 2018,” Graves said.
 “This change will reduce paperwork burdens and the chances for inadvertent registration violations, while allowing the FAA to focus its attention on safety and other issues that matter most.
 In addition, this will actually save pilots and aircraft owners as much as $12 million in reduced fees.”

 Prior to 2010, aircraft registrations did not expire as long as the aircraft remained in service, but that regulation led to many inaccurate and ghost registrations.
 The three-year limit for re-registration was enacted in 2010, though AOPA and other groups argued it was too onerous for private operators.